Lost-Empire-Entertainment/Elypso-engine/LIBRARIES.md

-This file contains the full list of all libraries used **Elypso Hub**, **Elypso Engine**, **Game Template** and **Compiler**.
+This file contains the full list of all libraries used by **Elypso engine**, **Engine library** and **Game template**.
 Lost Empire Entertainment does not own, did not create, does not actively develop or contribute to these libraries.
 All rights belong to the library developers and all questions and problems related to these libraries should be forwarded to their developers and not to Lost Empire Entertainment.

-Each library (except Visual Studio and CMake) has these two files

 - CHANGES.txt - explains any changes made to this library compared to the developers original format
 - LICENSE.txt - a copy of the license provided by the developers of the library